Col-E/recaf-site/src/dev/arch/README.md

 # Architecture

-Information about the overall design of Recaf.
+These articles talk about the overall design of Recaf.